Want to know which England souvenirs to look out for? Here are the best souvenirs from England to bring home for yourself and your loved ones.

 In fact we have some great gins all over England – the Bombay Sapphire Gin Distillery in Hampshire is one of the most popular ways to see more on how it’s made.
 You’ll definitely get a great souvenir from England here too.

-The hallmark of English afternoon tea, scones are a staple at the dining table.
+The hallmark of an English afternoon tea experience, scones are a staple at the dining table.
 While they’re relatively plain on their own, its textured nature pairs deliciously with clotted cream and jam.
 Who doesn’t love this blend of sweet and savoury?

 English scones come in various flavors (some carry blueberries or other chopped up fruits), and many bakeries package them into gift baskets.

 Of course, consider how long you’ll be travelling with them before purchase.
 Like most baked goods, scones don’t keep that well so keep that in mind before you buy it as a souvenir.
 I recommend only buying scones on the last day of your trip to ensure a much fresher treat upon arriving home.

 Naturally, we have to talk about English jams!
 Breakfast can’t taste wrong when it’s jam on toast; the preserved, sugared fruit spread is often made fresh with seasonal produce.

 You’ll find that packaged jams in both farmhouse gift shops and city grocery stores come in various sizes, typically toting conveniently-sized samplers that slide neatly into your suitcase.
 As far as English souvenirs go, this is a rather delicious one.

 10. Baking stuff

 With our love for pastries, cakes and baked goods, it makes sense that baking products are sold on the cheap.
 I’ve had friends come and sweep the shelves of baking supplies, whether it’s unusual baking molds or toppings.
 Your best bet would be department store supermarkets, although you may stumble across specialty shops too.